How to spy on your competitors

-When I finished my Master of Science in Denmark and took on my first management job (in Texas of all places), I quickly learned that I needed to know my competitors’ financial position, sales and marketing, and pricing strategies.
-My job was to buy health clubs.
+When I finished my Master of Science in Denmark I took on my first management job.
+In this role, I quickly learned that I needed to know my competitors’ financial positions, as well as their sales, marketing and pricing strategies.

-To do my job effectively, I needed inside information and of course, I couldn’t just walk in and ask the owner of a business for confidential information.
+To do my job effectively, I needed inside information and I couldn’t just walk in and ask the owner of a business for it.

 Today, after having opened about 10 business and having been recruiting for more than 25 years, I see every recruitment drive as an opportunity to obtain competitor information.